 Most big game franchises have their fair share of fan-created content.
 Fangames, Music, Art, you name it!
 But the thing we’ll be focusing on today is Romhacks!
 Romhacks are basically when people take a game and alter it in some way shape or form but still use the game they’re altering as a base.
 They take a long time to make but they’re incredibly cool.
 What we’ll be focusing on for today is Mega Man 4 Voyage!
 A romhack of Mega Man 4 made by DurfarC.
-DurfarC has done a good number of romhacks in the past, but this is probably his biggest and best romhack so far.
+DurfarC has done a good number of romhacks in the past, but this is probably this author’s most quality romhack so far with the game taking almost 7 years to make!

 The game starts up with actually an altered story!
 Though, it’s basically exactly the same as last time, just worded differently and Wily being behind it instead of Cossack.
 The title screen looks incredibly good!
 I really love the two fonts being used here.
 They look really nice.
 The Robot Master names are exactly the same but the bossfights are changed!
 Mostly for the better but there’s one that has a bit of a problem… We’ll get to that later.